Joe85gr/FizzBuzz/README.md

     .Build();
 ```

 That's it.
-Now our code will be able to support the new requirements, without worrying to break the previous requirements:
+Now our code will be able to support the new requirements, without worrying to break the previous requirements.
+Since we are good devs, we should also write another test case :D

 ### Notes:
 The order of the transformers services registration is important.
 Registering Buzz before Fizz, would break the tests.